insomniacc/PSSnow/CONTRIBUTING.md

 ## Pull Requests / Merging
 Currently I don't have any formal process in place, until I've ironed out tests, build, ci/cd etc.
-If you do want to contribute before that's all setup, please create a feature request with a link to your fork/branch.
+If you do want to contribute before that's all setup, I'll be happy to review any requests.
-Once you think it's ready just tag me in the feature and I'll review, test, and merge.
-As things are still changing rapidly and I've still got quite a few todo list items, it may be best waiting until this is at v1.0.0 and I've got all the functionality I set out to implement in the original version.